softworkz/embyuserwiki/Transcoding.md

 ## App Settings

 Every Media Browser app will have a setting known as "Max streaming bitrate".
-This is the most important setting to configure within the app that you're trying to use.
+This is the most important setting to configure within the app that you're trying to use, and will have the greatest effect on image quality.
+As you increase the bitrate quality will improve, but will require a faster connection between the device and server.

 # Server Settings